kruschid/typesafe-routes/docs/basic-features/absolute-routes.md

 ## **Named Paths**

-- The first parameter holds a string path with the name of the path to be rendered
-- The second parameter can be used for passing path or query parameters
-- Refer to other sections for detailed examples illustrating the effective utilization of these features.
+The first argument holds a string path with the name of the route segment to be rendered.
+The second argument can be used for passing route parameters.
+Refer to other sections for detailed examples illustrating the effective utilization of parameters.

 ``` js
 routes.render("about", {}); // => "/about-us"